 As soon as you start thinking about applying for a specific grant opportunity you should contact SPaRC at research@providence.edu.
 It is important to start this process early!
 SPaRC can be helpful in strategizing about the proposal and assisting with administrative portions of a proposal.
 SPaRC likes to hear from faculty early and often.
 The proposal must be received far enough in advance of the deadline date to allow each signing individual to review the proposal, as well as make suggestions and corrections.
-This is accomplished through the Cayuse grants management system.
-It is recommended that five working days be allowed for SPaRC to process and mail/electronically submit the proposal.
-If there are special circumstances (research risks approval, matching funds, collaborative projects, subcontracts, space commitments, information technology resources required, conflict of interest, etc...), earlier consultation with SPaRC should occur to avoid delays in proposal review and submission.
+This is accomplished through the Cayuse Grants Management system.
+It is recommended that at minimum five working days be allowed for SPaRC to process and mail/electronically submit the proposal.
+If there are special circumstances (research risks approval, matching funds, collaborative projects, subcontracts, space commitments, information technology resources required, conflict of interest, cost sharing, etc...), earlier consultation with SPaRC should occur to avoid delays in proposal review and submission.
+For complex or multi-partner proposals, 30 days notice is requested.